 Australia case study - Tamera and Steve Eldridge, with their children Lily and Grace

-The Eldridge family – Tamera, Steve, Lily and Grace – moved to Sydney in 2005, mainly for the lifestyle.
+The Eldridge family – Tamera, Steve, Lily and Grace – moved to Sydney in 2014, mainly for the lifestyle.
 "We wanted to experience life in another country and we wanted an adventure," Tamera explains.
-With a background in marketing when she lived in London, Tamera is now senior marketing manager at the University of New South Wales, while Steve, who is originally from Manchester, is general manager of the Red Cross Blood Service in New South Wales and the Australian Capital Territory.
+With a background in marketing when she lived in London, Tamera is now a senior marketing manager at the University of New South Wales, while Steve, who is originally from Manchester, is general manager of the Red Cross Blood Service in New South Wales and the Australian Capital Territory.

-"We love the weather and outdoors lifestyle – and being able to go to the beach in a lunch break," Tamera says of their adopted home.
-"The beautiful scenery and Sydney harbour is hard to beat.
+"We love the weather and outdoors lifestyle – and being able to go to the beach on a lunch break," Tamera says of their adopted home.
+"The beautiful scenery and Sydney Harbour is hard to beat.
 Sydney is a great city too, always something to do whether sporting, cultural, social or just going on a ferry.
 It's also been good for both our careers, with opportunities that would not have been as available in the UK."

 Tamera gives her thoughts to us on settling and making new friends, it is easy to meet other expats, but not just Brits: "A huge amount of people here aren't from Sydney.
 We have friends from Canada, Hong Kong, the US, Ireland, Scotland, England, India, Lebanon, New Zealand, as well as from all over Australia."